conda/conda/docs/source/building/spec.rst

 ``pre-unlink``: executed prior to unlinking, errors are ignored.

-For example, when where is a script named ``/bin/.foo-post-link.sh`` in the package ``foo-1.0-0.tar.bz2``, it is executed after the linking is completed.
+For example, when there is a script named ``/bin/.foo-post-link.sh`` in the package ``foo-1.0-0.tar.bz2``, it is executed after the linking is completed.
 Moreover, the following environment variables are set while the script is being executed: ``PREFIX``, ``PKG_NAME``, ``PKG_VERSION``